Shike1223/iland_installation/README.md

 Finally, run the following code to finish the build-up (I assume that you are current in the directory that contains the iland_model, but not in it yet.

-For example, you are in the directory "/home/name/Iland_installation", the Iland_istallation folder contains the iland_model
+For example, you are in the directory "/home/name/iland_installation", the iland_istallation folder contains the iland_model

 This process may takes more than half hour.